yairgil/azure-docs/articles/azure-monitor/platform/alerts-smart-detections-migration.md

 \* Name of rule as appears in Smart Detection Settings blade
 \*\* Name of new Smart Alert rule after migration
-\*\*\* following re-assessment of effectiveness and usage, these Smart Detection capabilities will not be converted to alerts, and will no longer be supported for this resource once its migration is completed.
+\*\*\* These Smart Detection capabilities will not be converted to alerts, and will no longer be supported for this resource once its migration is completed.
+This is due to low usage and re-assessment of detection effectiveness

-It is important to note that the migration to Smart Alerts does not change the algorithmic design and behavior of Smart Detection.
-You should expect Smart Alerts to function in an identical manner to respective Smart Detection capabilities.
+The migration to Smart Alerts does not change the algorithmic design and behavior of Smart Detection.
+You should expect Smart Alerts to perform in an similar manner to respective Smart Detection capabilities.

 Also, note that the migration to Smart Alerts need to be applied to each Application Insights resource separately.
 For Application Insights that were not explicitly migrated, Smart Detection will continue to work as before.